ACE-Router: Generalizing History-Aware Routing from MCP Tools to the Agent Web: Introduction

 To break these boundaries, the emerging Agent Web~\cite{yang2025agentic} envisions an open ecosystem where agents act as autonomous nodes accessing a massive, expanding repository of resources.
 However, existing multi-agent systems, constrained by static orchestration, are ill-suited for this dynamic scale.
 To bridge this gap, the paradigm must shift toward "On-demand Teaming": host agents must dynamically discover and schedule optimal collaboration nodes based on real-time states~\cite{lù2025buildwebagentsagents,petrova2025semanticwebmasagentic}.
 Realizing this adaptive orchestration necessitates a robust \textit{Router}, as illustrated in Figure~\ref{fig:router}(c), capable of navigating the vast search space to identify the most suitable tools ,agents and so on.

+Concretely, the Agent Web implies an unprecedented scale of heterogeneous tools and agents, calling for a unified interface to consistently discover and invoke such external resources.
 The Model Context Protocol (MCP)~\cite{anthropic2024introducing} is standardizing access to millions of tools.
 However, current "Static Injection" architectures~\cite{shi2025aimefullyautonomousmultiagentframework,hong2025deepeyesv2, seagent}, as illustrated in Figure~\ref{fig:router} (a), face dual bottlenecks. \textit{Scalability} is restricted by finite context windows, which cannot accommodate massive tool descriptions in a single pass.
 Meanwhile, \textit{Generality} is undermined by rigid prompt structures, where hard-coded designs lack the flexibility to support dynamic collaboration across heterogeneous architectures.

 To manage tool proliferation, retrieval-based tool selection is widely used~\cite{gan2025rag}, yet existing selectors typically rely on static embedding-based matching~\cite{mo2025livemcpbench,qin2023toolllm}, as shown in Figure~\ref{fig:router} (b).
 However, this approach faces three critical limitations: (1) It lacks fine-grained discriminability for functionally similar tools due to semantic overlap; (2) It typically ignores the multi-turn trajectory, omitting crucial state information like intermediate outcomes, historical performance, and tool correlations; (3) Even if history is incorporated, encoding long contexts into fixed-size vectors causes information compression, failing to resolve subtle distinctions in complex agent states.
 Consequently, this precludes the model from leveraging past interactions for informed, context-aware decisions.